fbeltrao/traefik-on-service-fabric/Examples/Readme.md

 </Extension>
 ```

 5. Publish the application to your local Service Fabric Cluster.
-After the deployment check that the Traefik Dashboard (http://localhost:8080) has the frontend and backend configuration as above defined.
+After the deployment check that the Traefik Dashboard (http://localhost:8080) has the frontend and backend configuration as the picture below.
 ![Traekif Dashboard](images/traefik-dashboard-custom-backends-v1.png)

 6. To simulate the v2 of the project make a copy of the whole solution to another folder and open it

 7. We need to pump the version of all services from 1.0.0 to 2.0.0.
 Easiest way is to search the whole solution for 1.0.0 and manually replace by 2.0.0.

-8. Now change the name of how version 2 will be deployed in Service Fabric by editing the file StoreApp\ApplicationParameters\Local.1Node.xml changing the attribute name from "fabric:/StoreApp" to fabric:/StoreApp_v2
+8. Change the name of how version 2 will be deployed in Service Fabric by editing the file StoreApp\ApplicationParameters\Local.1Node.xml changing the attribute name from "fabric:/StoreApp" to fabric:/StoreApp_v2.
+If you have a 5 node cluster the file to be edited is Local.5Node.xml.

-9. To start the new deployment receiving 1/3 of the traffic change in ServiceManifest.xml files the weight from "3" to "1"
+9. To start with a 1/3 of the requests going to v2 change in all  ServiceManifest.xml files the weight (property traefik.backend.group.weight) from "3" to "1"

-10. Still applying changes to the ServiceManifest.xml  files we need to remove the Endpoint fix ports from the 3 services.
-The reason is that we will have multiple versions of the same application running simultaneously therefore we cannot a port that has been already allocated.
+10. Still applying changes to the ServiceManifest.xml files remove the fix Endpoint port from the 3 services.
+The reason is that we will have multiple versions of the same application running simultaneously, therefore we cannot use a port that has been already allocated.
 Simply remove the attribute "Port" from the Endpoint
 ```xml
 <Endpoint Protocol="http" Name="ServiceEndpoint" Type="Input" />
 ```

-11. Publish the v2 of the Application to your local cluster.
+11. Publish v2 of the Application to your local cluster.
 After the deployment finished the Traefik dashboard should have multiple servers per backend, as the picture below:
 ![Traefik Dashboard after deploying v2 of our application](images/traefik-dashboard-custom-backends-v2.png)

 12. Hitting http://localhost should get you roughly 2/3 of requests showing v1.0.0 and 1/3 v2.0.0 in the page footer.
 ![Store Web version](images/store-web-footer-version.png)

-By changing the weight of each service you can now control the request ratio each version will receive.
+By changing the weight of each service you can now control the request ratio that each version will receive.
 As explained in the [startup documentation](../) it is possible to change the Service Manifest properties through the API.
 The included file "ModifyStoreAppWeight.http" has the requests ready to change the location api and the store web weights.
 To use it, install/open Visual Studio Code and install the Rest Client.

 A REST request in http file looks like this:
 ```